classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/rating-review.md

 <br>

-# Rating & Review System for Events in Eventmie Pro FullyLoaded

-Let attendees add ratings and reviews to your events in Eventmie Pro FullyLoaded.
-Collect valuable event feedback, build trust, and boost event credibility—organizers can review and approve all ratings and reviews before they are published.
+# Ratings & Reviews (FullyLoaded)

+Eventmie Pro FullyLoaded empowers you to collect, display, and analyze attendee ratings and reviews—building trust and improving your events with real feedback.

+---

+1. **Attendee Feedback:**
+  - Collect ratings and written reviews from attendees after each event
+  - Enable or disable reviews per event
+2. **Moderation & Control:**
+  - Approve, edit, or remove reviews before they appear publicly
+  - Filter out spam or inappropriate content
+3. **Display Options:**
+  - Show average ratings and selected reviews on event pages
+  - Highlight top feedback for marketing
+4. **Analytics & Insights:**
+  - Analyze trends in attendee satisfaction
+  - Export review data for reporting

 ---